 Super similar to the HAOZI converter-and-adapter above, this version has more USB slots, but still has the same “slide out prongs” when it comes to adapters, so it’ll fit multiple countries you might encounter on your ILP semester.
 We love the USB slots!

 Get it on Amazon for $21.99

-This one is a bit bulkier than the other options but essentially offers the same features.
+This one is a bit bulkier than the other options but essentially offers the same features (but we'd pass on this one if you are really trying to slim down your suitcase).
 You can turn on the adapter AND converter mode, or just use it as an adapter if you’d like.
 Like the other models, there are slide-out prongs that will fit most plugs you’ll run into on your travels.

 Shop Target, Walmart, REI, etc